 Pickled Wild Garlic

 - 400 ml apple cider vinegar

 - Wash and dry the wild garlic buds.
 If you want to then cut them to fit the length of your pickling jar but you can just as well bend them to fit it.
 It is up to your preference.

 - Bring the vinegar and the spices to a quick boil, remove from stove the moment it starts to boil and the sugar is dissolved.

-- Fill the jar with the garlic buds and pour over the hot pickling liquid.
+- Fill the jar with the garlic buds and pour the hot pickling liquid over them.
 Seal immediately and let it cool down.